naddison36/digital-dollar-ethereum/README.md

 Token Holder | is the entity that has deposited fiat currency to a financial institution.
 They are the customer of the financial institution and can be an individual, company, self managed super fund, trust, another financial institution or government.
 Financial Institution | holds the fiat deposited by the Token Holder.
 This is called the Authorised Deposit-Taking Institution (ADI) in Australia and includes banks, building societies and credit unions.
 Settlement Institution | settles fiat currency between the participating financial institutions.
 A financial institution that offers clearing and settlement services is usually called a Clearing House but this term can be confusing here as the clearing is done on the blockchain - not the Clearing House.
-Blockchain Contract | is code deployed to the blockchain that maintains the fiat-backed token balances of the token holders and fiat currency held in financial institution accounts at the settlement institution.
+Blockchain Contract | is code deployed to the blockchain that maintains the fiat-backed token balances of the token holders and fiat collateral held in financial institution accounts at the settlement institution.

 ### Responsibilities
 #### Financial Institutions